pierreozoux/virtualman/README.md

 * Configure a White list (of all VM) for clone.
 * Configure a black list (of all VM) for ssh.
 * Add the possibility to use knife or chef-server
+* Record scripts (with a monkey patch of exec command?)